Ayush0054/Ayush0054/README.md

 - 🌱 Aspiring full stack web /web3 developer.**

 - Currently learning and building projects in both frontend and backend, also learning some web3 and contributing in  open source

-- I Tweet daily about my work on regular basis and currently doing #100DaysOfCodeChallenge
+- ping me on twitter for connection

 - About my education : I am currently a pre final year student of computer science